Best down jackets for 2025: Tested by our team of experts in extreme mountain conditons

 Updated on

-You can find down jackets for keeping you warm in the park or on the school run, to lightweight options suitable for milder conditions or travelling, all the way to beefy expedition jackets designed for use in Alpine and Polar conditions where the temperatures plunge deep into the negatives.
+You can find down jackets for keeping you warm in the park or on the school run, to lightweight options suitable for milder conditions or travelling, all the way up to beefy expedition jackets designed for use in Alpine and Polar conditions where the temperatures plunge deep into the negatives.

 Once upon a time (not that long ago, really) down had no competition gram for gram when it came to insulating efficiency.
 That's why it is used so widely in insulated jackets and sleeping bags.
 But these days, cutting edge synthetic insulated jackets (and sleeping bags) are breathing down the neck of down, offering impressive warmth-to-weight ratios.